 4. Planned changes to the alternative minimum tax

 Congress designed the Alternative Minimum Tax (AMT) to keep wealthy taxpayers from using too many tax credits, deductions, and other loopholes to avoid paying taxes.

 Because the AMT's exemptions did not automatically update for inflation, an increasing number of middle-income taxpayers got hit with the AMT until a permanent, annual update got put in place starting in 2013.
 Now, the AMT exemption amount automatically adjusts with inflation, allowing many taxpayers to avoid the tax.

-With these tax changes set to take effect in 2021, you can take advantage by beginning to plan now.
+With these tax changes in 2023, you can take advantage by planning now.
 Don't let opportunities like contributing more toward your retirement plan or participating in a health savings account pass you by.
-Contributing to these accounts can save you money for needs you have down the road and lower your tax bill today, no matter what taxes 2021 brings.
+Contributing to these accounts can save you money for needs you have down the road and lower your tax bill today, no matter what 2021 brings.

 With TurboTax Live Full Service, a local expert matched to your unique situation will do your taxes for you start to finish.
 Or, get unlimited help and advice from tax experts while you do your taxes with TurboTax Live Assisted.

 And if you want to file your own taxes, you can still feel confident you'll do them right with TurboTax as we guide you step by step.
 No matter which way you file, we guarantee 100% accuracy and your maximum refund.